API status

 Mining protocol — v2 only

 The mining protocol is independent of the HTTP API.
-Mainnet activated
+The current public network activated

-FORK_V2_HEIGHT = 0 at the Phase-4 chain reset, which means
+FORK_V2_HEIGHT = 0 at the current chain reset, which means

 every v1 proof (CPU-only PoW) is rejected at admission with